 I’m currently listening to the audiobook of The Shack.
-I’ve been told by a lot of people it’s great and I’ve liked it so far.
-One of the ideas put forth is God being proud of the work we do, like a parent of any child would be.
+While I don’t theologically agree with the book, one of the ideas put forth is God being proud of the work we do, like a parent of any child would be.

 I look at my kids.
 They bring me things they’ve made with that look of expectation on their face.
 Sometimes it’s just a rock, but they are beaming with pride either way.
 And it’s my love for them that makes me proud of what they do.
 I don’t necessarily care about the rock, but I love them so much that I have an interest in the rock and I’m proud of them for discovering it.